 Eligibility

 Board member qualifications are established by applicable provisions of the Kentucky Constitution and Kentucky Statutes.
 These specific provisions prevail over the following general description.
-To be eligible for membership on the Board, a person must meet the following qualifications:1
+A person shall only be eligible for membership on the Board, if the person:1

 Has attained the age of twenty-four (24) years;

-Has been a citizen of Kentucky for at least three (3) consecutive years preceding his/her election;
+Has been a citizen of Kentucky for at least three (3) consecutive years preceding the election;

 Is a legally qualified voter of the division or district (in the case of independent school districts) for which s/he is elected;2

-Has completed at least the twelfth grade or has been issued a High School Equivalency Diploma;
+Has completed at least the twelfth (12th) grade or has been issued a High School Equivalency Diploma, as evidenced by:

+An affidavit signed under penalty of perjury certifying completion of the twelfth (12th) grade or the equivalent that has been filed with the nominating petition required by KRS 118.315; or

+A transcript evidencing completion of the twelfth (12th) grade or the results of a twelfth (12th) grade equivalency examination that has been filed with the nominating petition required by KRS 118.335;

-Cannot hold any elective federal, state, county, or city office, serve as an officer or employee of a city or county, hold a federal office of “trust or profit,” or serve as an appointed officer of a special purpose governmental entity with taxation authority unless specifically authorized by statute;
+Does not hold any elective federal, state, county, or city office, serve as an officer or employee of a city or county, hold a federal office of “trust or profit,” or serve as an appointed officer of a special purpose governmental entity with taxation authority unless specifically authorized by statute;

-6. As of the date of election, has no interest, direct or indirect, in the sale to the Board of books, stationery or any other property, materials, supplies, equipment, or services for which school funds are expended;
+6. Is not, at the time of his or her election, directly or indirectly, interested in the sale to the Board of books, stationery or any other property, materials, supplies, equipment, or services for which school funds are expended;

-7 Has never been removed from membership on a Board of Education for cause; and
+7 Has not been removed from membership on a Board of Education for cause; and

-Has no relative, as defined in KRS 160.180, employed by the District.
-This prohibition does not apply to a member holding office on July 13, 1990 who has a relative who was initially employed by the District before the member was elected to the Board.
+Does not have a relative, as defined in KRS 160.180, employed by the District in the case of a person elected after July 13, 1990.
+This shall not apply to a member holding office on July 13, 1990 who has a relative who was initially employed by the District before the member was elected to the Board.

 A Board member shall be eligible for reelection unless s/he becomes disqualified.